The Douglas W. Bryant annual lectures

 The Twentieth Annual Douglas W. Bryant Lecture will be delivered by the serving US Ambassador to the Court of St James, Matthew Barzun, on 11 May 2015.

 This lecture entitled 'How Dismal is the Future of American Politics?' was given by Professor Tony Badger on 19 May 2014, in the British Library Conference Centre.
+Listen to the podcast.

 In 2012 Barack Obama became the only Democratic president other than Franklin Roosevelt to win successive presidential elections with over 50% of the popular vote.
 He believed he had a mandate to demand action from Congress on two issues where public opinion appeared to expect government leadership: gun control legislation and the 'fiscal cliff'.
 His failure to secure action on both issues illustrated his subsequent inability to translate his electoral victory into a mandate to govern.